How to Build a Sports Club Website with WordPress – step by step.

 WordPress and Sports websites are the perfect match.
 I have seen a lot pop up over the past few years ranging from kids soccer clubs to membership based gyms.
 It would appear that WordPress is a great platform for a sports club big or small to keep members and fans updated on the latest events at their favourite club.
-In this tutorial I will go through the process of how you can Build a Sports Club Website with WordPress and one of the most popular sports themes.
+In this tutorial I will go through the process of how you can Build a Sports Club Website with WordPress using of the most popular WordPress sports themes.

 At this point I will assume that you have your domain and WordPress environment in place.
 If you don’t then follow this article to get you started.

 I am sure you have all your great content and images related to your club ready to go but first we need to find a good theme that this content will fit into.
 You will want a design that has the look and feel suited to your club so have a look around the popular marketplaces and theme shops for your desired design.
 For this example we are going to use Sporty which is a free WordPress Sports Theme available at WordPress.org.
 Have a look at the Sporty demo to get a an idea of what your finished website will look like.